 We woke up early one morning and met at the Nature Adventures Outfitters office on the creek for a quick orientation.
 She and I grabbed a tandem kayak so that she could paddle while I took pictures.

 Shem Creek is known as one of the city’s best spots for seafood, which you can see by the number of restaurants lining the creek.
-It’s also a great place to watch the sunset and catch a glimpse of dolphins.
+It’s also a great place to watch the sunset and catch a glimpse of dolphins, even on land.

 There are dozens of barrier islands around Charleston, many of which are only accessible by boat.
 The Crab Bank is one such island, inhabited by seagulls and pelicans for half of the year until humans are allowed to dock.